 According to Business Insider, the Bayou City’s got more parks than any other big cities in America.
 Memorial Park, the largest of Houston’s near downtown parks, is a sprawling oasis of grass, trees, recreation areas, and contains an 18-hole golf course through which the Buffalo Bayou flows.
 The part of the park that runs along the Buffalo Bayou is currently undergoing a high-profile, 8 million renovation.
-Thousands of recently planted trees will inject life into the scenic Buffalo Bayou Park, which lies between AMLI 2121 and AMLI Memorial Heights and just a half mile from AMLI City Vista and AMLI River Oaks.
+Thousands of recently planted trees will inject life into the scenic Buffalo Bayou Park, which lies near AMLI Memorial Heights and just a half mile from AMLI City Vista and AMLI River Oaks.
 The transformation underway also includes two new footbridges; an attractive visitor center surrounded by water, appropriately called The Water Works; Lost Lake, a new water reservoir in a lush setting; and a new and improved dog park (which recently opened).

 And don’t forget the pretty impressive jogging paths.
 Memorial Park, Hermann Park, and the Rice University running loop are favorites among locals.
 The Allen Parkway Running Trail is just under a five-mile loop that makes changing up a workout easy due to its connections to other paths in Neartown Houston.
-Residents of AMLI Memorial Heights and AMLI 2121 can exit the apartment grounds through gates that spit them out right on the trail.
+Residents of AMLI Memorial Heights can exit the apartment grounds through gates that spit them out right on the trail.

 The debate on where in the U.S. the best street food can be found is fierce, and Houston certainly has a stake in it.
 It’s hard to go wrong with food in Houston, but its inexpensive, ubiquitous, and reliably high-quality food trucks deserve special attention.
 The fact that many of these trucks can be visited on your lunch break and others late in the evening after you’ve thrown back a couple of beers at one of Houston’s iconic ice houses makes them even more attractive as a dining option.